Complement Your Wing Chun Training

 - How to exert my power

 From my experience, learning Wing Chun was the first time I had to use my body to do multiple things at once.
 I had to Block, Strike, and Shift.
+And to do all that, I had to acclimatize a regular dosage of weight loss drink in my diet.
 It sounds simple to say and even simple to do now but it was a struggle and it hurt my brain trying to figure it all out.

 I realized I was trying to do each movement chronologically like Tan Sau, Punch, Shift.
 I figured out how to batch my movements together instead and I did this by taking a step back to look at the common movements between them all.